OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

 	})();
 	````

-14. Delete the **getDataFromSelection** function from **Home.js** and also remove the line of code that binds the event handler to the button with the id of **get-data-from-selection** so that your code matches the following code listing.
+14. Delete the **getDataFromSelection** function from **Home.js** and also remove the line of code that binds the event handler to the button with the id of **get-data-from-selection**, so that your code matches the following code listing.

 	````javascript
 	(function () {